The Rev. Colleen Squires

 As for me, I was born and raised in Woodbridge, New Jersey and was brought up in a large Irish Catholic family.
 I attended Livingston College, an experimental college that was part of Rutgers University.

-Livingston was created in direct response to the Newark Riots of 1968 and was chartered to have equal number of Blacks, Whites and Latinos at all levels of the administration, faculty, staff and student body.
+Livingston was created in direct response to the Newark Riots of 1968 and was chartered to have equal number of Blacks, Whites and Latino/as at all levels of the administration, faculty, staff and student body.
 Livingston’s mission statement was Strength Through Diversity, and it is a mission statement that I have continued to carry into my own life.

 After graduation I moved up to Massachusetts where I immediately fell in love with the historic city of Boston, the majestic shoreline of New England’s Cape Cod and Linda Squires.
 In 2004, after seventeen years together, Linda and I were legally married.